 Some plants are genetically blessed with great flowers AND leaves.
 I’m thinking of heucheras and tiarellas, while others have names that might fool you into thinking they have super-awesome flowers (i.e. Rex begonias), but they’re really all about the leaves.

 In your pots, foliage can be thrillers, spillers, and fillers, depending on which varieties you choose.
-And don’t be afraid to use edible leaves in an ornamental container arrangement (we like to call this #GardenBFFs).
+And don’t be afraid to use edible leaves in an ornamental container arrangement—think sage, curly parsley, and basil.

 Perennial foliage plants